Posted on April 16, 2014 in Drug Abuse

 In 2009, there were only nine cases of synthetic marijuana-related visits reported by emergency rooms in the U.S. That number jumped to 567 in just the first half of 2010, signaling the true arrival of these potent substances on the American drug scene.
 As long as people believe they are a legitimate alternative to marijuana, synthetic pot will remain popular and the number of casualties associated with the consumption of these powerful and unpredictable substances is likely to increase.

-Synthetic marijuana is authentically dangerous, and the sooner the public comes to realize it, the safer our families and our children will all be.
+Synthetic marijuana is authentically dangerous, and the sooner the public comes to realize it and helps those who need treatment find it, the safer our families and our children will all be.

 Struggling with drug or alcohol addiction?